FrancescoMar04/Siem-incident-response-lab-wazuh/README.md

-# 🚨SIEM Incident Response Lab (Wazuh)
+# 🚨SIEM Incident Response Lab Wazuh

 ## Overview

-This project simulates a real-world security incident in a safe lab environment using a SIEM platform.
+This project simulates a real-world security incident in a controlled lab environment using a SIEM platform.

-The lab focuses on detecting and investigating suspicious authentication activity through real-time log analysis and alert correlation within Wazuh.
+The objective is to demonstrate how security events are collected, detected, analyzed, and handled through a structured incident response process.

 ---

 ## Workflow

 The project is structured into the following phases:

 1. Environment Setup
-2. SIEM Installation
+2. Wazuh Installation
 3. Agent Setup
 4. Security Incident Detection
-5. Log Analysis and Incident Response
+5. Log Analysis and Incident Investigation
 6. Final Report

 Detailed technical steps are documented in the `phases/` directory.